 Common problems with the V-model projects

-For a test designer a changed requirement can be a nightmare if the information is only on somebody’s E-mail or meeting minutes.
+For a test designer, a changed requirement can be a nightmare if the information is only on somebody’s E-mail or meeting minutes.
 As the supplier of the software project wants to maximize the profits, it’s interest is usually to fulfill the requirements but not much more.
-This often leads to a situation where customer’s testers report bugs because software does not work as customer wants, but supplier does not want to fix them for the fixed price as the requirement does not directly specify how the feature should work.
+This often leads to a situation where customer’s testers report bugs because the software does not work as the customer wants, but the supplier does not want to fix them for the fixed price as the requirement does not directly specify how the feature should work.

 Developing and testing using agile methods

 If the project is a bigger one and has many testers, having the test team test the right things at the right time is essential, and having visibility on what actually has been tested allows the test manager to accomplish that.
 The lack of this visibility is sometimes a problem on agile projects.
-The problem is often worsened if and when people on the project change while the documentation of the implementation is kept at minimum.
+The problem is often worsened if and when people on the project change while the documentation of the implementation is kept at a minimum.

 The definition of test requirement

-Ok, I’ve stated some often seen problems on testing and development, and supposedly I should have some ideas how to reduce them with test requirements, but what are those test requirements?
+Ok, I’ve stated some often seen problems on testing and development, and supposedly I should have some ideas on how to reduce them with test requirements, but what are those test requirements?
 In short, they describe what will be tested, but not how it will be tested.
-What if you are not using requirements as such, you are using for example user stories you might ask.
+What if you are not using requirements as such, you are using, for example, user stories you might ask.
 It does not change a thing – if you can use something, user story for example, as a basis of design, you can use it as a source of a test requirement too.
-For the sake of simplicity I will call all these sources requirements for the rest of this blog post.
+For the sake of simplicity, I will call all these sources requirements for the rest of this blog post.

 The “how” of test requirements

 Now we know a little bit what test requirements are, but how do we use them?
 First off, there are numerous correct ways.
 You can pick the practices that best fit your development environment.
-Essential thing to remember when working with test requirements is to start working on them as early as possible.
+The essential thing to remember when working with test requirements is to start working on them as early as possible.
 You can start when you have the requirement.
 Just split the requirement to the pieces you plan to test.
 You can include things you presume how it will work.
 Sometimes your assumptions will be wrong but it doesn’t matter.
 As the scope of a test requirement is small they are super fast to review later.
 More often the test requirements act as a valuable communication tool and increase the understanding between the customer and the supplier.

 Benefits of using test requirements